ThePrimeagen/kata-machine/README.md

 ## Developed live on twitch
 [ThePrimeagen](https://twitch.tv/ThePrimeagen)

+## Naming
-## Lig-Machine
+### Lig-Machine
-Lengthy
-Instrumentation
-Generating
-Massive
-Anticompetitive
-Computational
-Help for
-Intermediate
-Coders
+Lengthy Instrumentation Generating Massive Anticompetitive Computational Help for Intermediate Coders // n9

+### Ligmata
+Literal Improvement Gaining Master and Tutelage on Algorithms Let's Intelligently Generate Multiple Algorithm Training Assessments // permdaddy

+### If you have a suggestion
+make an issue and we will come up with the potential name.

 ### WARNING
 I have just started to add algorithms, so the number of supported algorithms is